How It Works

 Start Your Elective

-Arrive in London and begin your 4-week clinical placement.
-You'll be welcomed on Day 1 with an orientation session before joining your assigned department.
+Once the full programme fee is paid and your documents are approved by your hospital, you can begin your 4-week clinical placement.
+You will be welcomed on Day 1 with an orientation session before joining your assigned department.

 What's Included